gwu-libraries/audit-tool/README.md

         python inventory_manager.py detect_changes <base path containing the changes>

 3. Detecting the changes will produce an inventory report, describing all of the changes that were detected.
 Review the report to make sure that it is accurate.
+To keep track of your progress, you may want to add notes.
 4. Update the inventory.

         python inventory_manager.py update <path to report>

+Note: If an report has notes, you will be asked to confirm before proceeding.

 ## Auditing files
 1. Detect changes either by a scheduled cron job or by manually invoking: